Collin County, Texas: 2020 census

-In 2000, the U.S. Census Bureau determined 491,675 people resided in Collin County.
-With the economic and population growth of the Dallas–Fort Worth metroplex, its population increased to 1,064,465 at the 2020 U.S. census.
+2019 American Community Survey

 The population density as of 2019 was 1,229.8 /mi2.
-Among the population, its median age was 37.3, up from the statewide median age of 35.1.
+Among the population, the median age was 37.3, up from the statewide median age of 35.1.

 Linguistically, 11.6% of the county spoke Spanish as their household language, followed by Asian and Pacific Islander languages.
 Altogether 29.7% of Collin County spoke a language other than English at home, contributed in part by its large foreign-born population which made up 22% of the population according to 2019 estimates from the American Community Survey.

+In 2019, the American Community Survey estimated its non-Hispanic white population now represented 55%, reflecting a national demographic trend of diversification.
+The Black or African American population grew to 10%, Asian Americans made up 16% of the population, and Hispanic or Latino Americans increased to 16% of the total population in 2019; multiracial Americans made up an estimated 2% of the county population.
+The largest European ancestry groups from 2014 to 2019 were Germans, English Americans, and Irish and Italian Americans.

 The median income for a household in the county as of 2019 was $96,134, up from $70,835 in 2000.
 Families had a median household income of $113,471, married-couple families $127,575, and non-family households $53,986.
 An estimated 6.3% of Collin County's residents lived at or below the poverty line from 2014 to 2019.

-In 2000, about 3.30% of families and 4.90% of the population lived at or below the poverty line, including 5.10% of those under age 18 and 7.10% of those aged 65 and older.
+Housing and taxation

 Of its residential properties, the median value of an owner-occupied housing unit was $354,100 in 2019, with a total of 8% of owner-occupied housing units ranging from less than $100,000 up to $200,000.
 In 2007, Collin County was ranked No. 21 for high property taxes in the U.S. as percentage of the homes' value on owner-occupied housing.
 It also ranked in the top 100 for amount of property taxes paid and for percentage of taxes of income.
 Part is this is due to the Robin Hood plan school financing system in Texas.